cterdam/codint/README.md

 ### Supported Languages

+The following language-specific requirements are only required if you plan to write and test code in that language.

 - Python3
 - C
-  - If you want to test C code, the command `gcc` must invoke a C compiler.
+  - `gcc` must invoke a C compiler.
   - On macOS, `gcc` invokes clang by default.
 This also works.
+- C#
+  - `mcs` must invoke a C# compiler, and `mono` must invoke a C# runtime.
+  - These can be installed with the `mono` package.

 ### Supported Flags